How to Get a Cheaper Gym Membership

-With so many of us focusing on getting healthier in 2017, it’s no wonder that the average annual number of gym members in the United States hovers around 58,000,000.
+With so many of us focusing on getting healthier, it’s no wonder that the average annual number of gym members in the United States hovers around 58,000,000.

 What is startling, though, is the number of individuals who abandon their fitness focus in just a few short weeks.
 Around 12 percent of gym members start in January and quit in 24 weeks or less.

 It’s easy to assume that people who stop attending the gym are giving up on their health journeys, but that is not always the case.
 The sheer cost of a gym membership may bear some of the blame for this mass exodus.

 The average cost of a gym membership is around $58 per month.
 This amount does not include any perks, such as personal training or after-hours access, and many members are hit with additional fees as well.